 If you got a confirmation email, then we got your story.
 You can check the status of the queue on the main submissions page, and see other people’s responses when they report them on the Submission Grinder listing.
 If the submissions page states that we have 0 unread submissions, we’ve announced on Twitter that we’ve cleared our submission queue, or it has been 30 days since the window closed, please don’t hesitate to query.

 The recommended way to reach us for querying, and other purposes, is through this contact form.

 WHAT ARE THE TERMS OF THE CONTRACT?

-We’re looking for First Publication Rights in English exclusive for six months (can make exceptions for Best of the Year anthologies and special cases like that) for publication here on the Diabolical Plots website.
-Six cents per word, paid on publication.
-All rights will revert to author 18 months after contract is countersigned if publication rights aren’t exercised.
+Ten cents/word, paid on publication.
+All rights will revert to the author 2 years after the contract is countersigned if publication rights aren’t exercised.
 The author retains copyright throughout.

 HOW DO I SUBMIT?

 Accessibility Note: We recognize our submission form may not be accessible to all users.
 Please send us a message using our contact form or email editor[at]diabolicalplots[dot]com and we will make sure you can submit your story.